 Phytopharm has been studying hoodia for several years.
 Why haven't they published any research?
 I know research takes time but they have already completed 2 studies (that they have not published).
 Not publishing a study makes it hard for others to see what they did.
 According to Phytopharm's website they do plan on publishing research in 2010.

 There are several hoodia species.
-Hoodia gordonii is the only species that is being studied as far as I know.
+Hoodia gordonii is the only species that is being studied as far.
 What species of hoodia is in the Hoodia Patch?
 Other species include hoodia rosea, hoodia parviflora and hoodia officinale.